-Now let's go back to Figure 1.
+Now let us go back to Fig. 1.
 The white bars in the figure present the results of incremental interpolation for conventional nudging in the lateral boundary zones only (LBN).
-It shows a very clear improvement in reducing the RMS up to at least 9 pressure levels.
+It shows a very clear improvement in reducing the RMS up to at least nine pressure levels.
 A small improvement can be seen for 3L, but all of the improvements are highly statistically significant.

-The white bars in Figure 2 present the same results for the cases with spectral nudging (SN).
+The white bars in Fig. 2 present the same results for the cases with spectral nudging (SN).
 The incremental interpolation significantly improves regional simulation for nearly all ranges of pressure levels with the exception of precipitation in 17L, 9L, and 3L.
-The performance of the 7L results became very similar to that of 17L without the incremental interpolation (P2S-17L), and even 3L produced a reasonably good regional simulation compared to P2S-17L.
-Therefore, from a practical point of view, approximately 5 pressure levels will be sufficient to obtain reasonably accurate regional simulations.
-Comparisons of the geographical distribution of 2-meter temperature, 10-meter wind, and precipitation are shown in Figures 4, 5 and 6, respectively.
-We should note that the improvement is more apparent for 2-meter temperature and 10-meter winds.
+The performance of the 7L results became very similar to that of 17L without the incremental interpolation (P2S-17L), and even 3L produced a reasonably good regional simulation in comparison with P2S-17L.
+Therefore, from a practical point of view, approximately five pressure levels will be sufficient to obtain reasonably accurate regional simulations.
+Comparisons of the geographical distribution of 2-m temperature, 10-m wind, and precipitation are shown in Figs. 4, 5, and 6, respectively.
+Note that the improvement is more apparent for 2-m temperature and 10-m winds.
 Reasonable improvement is also seen in precipitation.